mateusz-kloch/ems/README.md

 ### The expense consists of:
 - identification number - number that is assigned by the program when creating an expense
-- date - format: "dd/mm/yyyy", by default program uses today's date but it is possibility to add own (see: Usage)
+- date - format: "dd/mm/yyyy", by default program uses today's date but it is possibility to add own (see: Usage).
 - value
 - description